pschragger/IOT_Tutorials_for_VU/WIFI_ROUTER_SETUP_tutorial/README.md

 git push --set-upstream origin Router_tutorial
 '''

-## Check the changes and edit if necessary
+### b.
+Check the changes and edit if necessary

 If you make changes be or added files be sure everything is ready for committing by running " git status" Commit the changes locally with the 'git commit -m "COMMIT MESSAGE"' command Be sure to push your changes from the local repo to the origin in the github.com repo.

-## Create a pull request and then merge into your repo
+### c.
+Create a pull request and then merge into your repo
 Once finished all your changes then go  to your github repo in cloud and make a pull request to from your Branch back to main.
 Then merge the changes to the main branch

-## Create a release and tag for submission for homework.
+### d.
+Create a release and tag for submission for homework.